RobinMalfait/spreadsheet/README.md

 [Back to top](#functions)

-The day of the month from the given date.
+The current day of the given date.

 - `date`: The date to extract the current day from.